29 Brilliant Ways to Use Vinegar That May Surprise You

 Here’s an easy and efficient way to get those grimy fingerprints and stains off your piano keys.
 Dip a soft cloth into a solution of 1/2 cup white vinegar mixed in 2 cups water, squeeze it out until there are no drips, then gently wipe off each key.
 Use a second cloth to dry off the keys as you move along, then leave the keyboard uncovered for 24 hours.

 NOTE: If your piano is older than 50 or 60 years, chances are those keys are made of ivory.
 In that case, don’t use vinegar.
 Instead, you want to use a solution of mild dish liquid and warm water.
 If they have turned yellow, do not attempt to make them white again.
 That is considered antique patina, and it makes your piano unique and likely, more valuable.

-The combination of vinegar and baking soda is one of the most effective ways to unclog and deodorize drains.
+Combining vinegar and baking soda is one of the most effective ways to unclog and deodorize drains.
 Used in appropriate proportions, it’s also far gentler on your pipes—and your wallet—than commercial drain cleaners.
-Use a funnel to pour 1/2 cup baking soda followed by 1 cup vinegar into the drain.
+Use a funnel to pour 1/2 cup baking soda and 1 cup vinegar into the drain.
 When the foaming subsides, flush with hot tap water.
 Wait five minutes, and then flush again with cold water.
 Besides clearing blockages, this technique also washes away odor-causing bacteria.

 You can clean copper-bottom pots and other copper items with a paste made of salt and vinegar.
-Caution: Do not use this on decorative copper that has a lacquer coating.
+Caution: (Do not use this on decorative copper with a lacquer coating.)

 To clean stainless steel fixtures (chrome, too) and appliances, apply a light misting of undiluted white vinegar from a spray bottle.
 Buff with a soft cloth moving with the grain, to bring out the brightness.